SNodeC/snode.c/README.md

 ### SNode.C

-After installing all dependencies SNode.C can be cloned from github and compiled.
+After installing all dependencies SNode.C can be cloned from github, compiled, and installed.

 This is strait forward: